poquirion/hpc-genomics-workflow/_episodes/02-cc-server.md

 To exit less, just type `q`

+### sbatch

 To send you own job in the queue, you will use the `sbatch` command.

-While `sbatch` can take many options, we can submit a script to the scheduler by simply putting the command in front of it.
+While `sbatch` can take many options we only Compute Canada sytems onle need one to succesfully submit a script to the scheduler, the --account option.
+For this workshop, we will all use an accout epecually created for us `{{ rapid }}`, and use the command like this:

 ~~~
-sbatch myscript.sh
+sbatch --account {{ rapid }} myscript.sh
 ~~~
 {: .bash}